frferrari/KafkaStreamsJavaChallenge/README.md

 # Running the project

+In terms of architecture we will have :

+* an input topic named log-frames
+  * this topic contains many partitions
+  * the events have a key whose value equals the ts field that we find in each event
+* a consumer that reads events from the input topic :
+  * groups the events per ts field value
+  * applies a window of 1 minute to process the events
+  * transforms the grouped values using a window store to exclude duplicated events based on the uid field
+  * groups the remaining records by ts field
+  * counts the uids (per ts field)
+  * outputs the metrics in an output topic
+* an output topic named unique-users-metrics
+  * feeded by the consumer
+  * unfortunately it contains the ifferent stages of aggregation for the production of the count of users
+  * may be using kafka connect we could solve this problem ?
+  * or another form of aggregator

 ## Starting zookeeper and kafka

 You could start zookeeper and kafka in 2 different terminal so that you can look at the log messages and check if anything fails.